OperationSpark/portfolio/README.md

 `git push`

-Give it a couple minutes and you should be able to view the additions to your website live on the web at [http://username.github.io!](http://username.github.io%21/) (Where 'username' is your own GitHub username.)
+Give it a couple minutes and you should be able to view the additions to your website live on the web at `username.github.io` (Where `username` is your own GitHub username.)

 You now have a portfolio on the Internet, whoot!